 - The ride will take place RAIN or SHINE.
 No refunds.

 - Riders under 14 years of age must be accompanied by an adult.

 - No late starts after 8:30 a.m.
 Ride at your own pace, however all courses and rider services close at 2 p.m.
 Volunteers will be welcoming the riders as they finish their routes.

 - Corner marshals with color-coded flags will man the major turns.

 - Visible Support And Gear (SAG) teams and area bicycle shops will provide mechanical support.
 All SAG vehicles will have air pumps.

 - To request SAG help on ride day, call 214-802-8679.

-- Rest stops are positioned every 8-12 miles with a large assortment of fresh fruits, sports drinks and snacks.
+- Rest stops are positioned every 8-12 miles with energy bars and drink mix.

 - Port-a-potties are available throughout the course.